jndewey/cctools/README.md

 Ability to convert text or html files into formatted DOCX or PDF files.
 For traditional contracting, the data structures will need to be capable of conversion to Word or PDF.

+Detailed Documentation is in process.

+In the interim, you can download this package into your GOPATH and import it into your Go programs.
+The following code is an example of how to build a short promissory note.

+package main

+import "fmt"
+import "github.com/jndewey/cctools" // replace this import path with the correct path to cctools on your system

+func main() {
+	//Create a couple of sample clauses
+	var promisePay cctools.Clause
+	promisePay.Name = "Promise to Pay"
+	promisePay.Text = "Maker hereby promises to pay to the order of Payee the Principal Amount, together with Accrued Interest, in accordance with the provisions of this Promissory Note." var governingLaw cctools.Clause
+	governingLaw.Name = "Governing Law"
+	governingLaw.Text = "This Promissory Note shall be governed by the laws of the State of Florida." var venue cctools.Clause
+	venue.Name = "Venue"
+	venue.Text = "Venue will be in Miami-Dade County, Florida"
+	//Now create a document and add your clauses var contractTest cctools.Document
+	contractTest.Clauses = []cctools.Clause {promisePay, venue, governingLaw}
+	//We can now convert that contract to JSON format if we want var converted = cctools.DocumentToJSON(contractTest)
+	fmt.Printf("%s\n", converted)
+	//We can also take JSON format and convert to a Clause struct in Go jdata := []byte(`{"name": "Venue", "text": "Venue will be in Palm Beach County"}`) var structOutput = cctools.JSONtoClause(jdata)
+	fmt.Println(structOutput.Text)
+	//We can also determine the number of clauses in a Document with the Length method num := cctools.Length(contractTest)
+	fmt.Println(num)
+}